Leggy Tradescantia: Long Bare Stems and the Pruning Reset

 Causes

-Low light — the sole cause of Tradescantia legginess
+Low light — the primary driver of Tradescantia legginess

 Tradescantia grows fast regardless of light conditions.
-In good light, this rapid growth produces densely leafed, colorful, lush trailing vines — the plant's appeal.
-In low light, the same rapid growth produces leggy, sparse, faded stems.
-The plant extends its stems quickly in a phototropic search for better light, spacing out leaves across the extended length.
-This stretching shows in Tradescantia faster than in slower-growing plants because the growth pace means each week's new growth clearly reflects the current light conditions.
-A Tradescantia in low light doesn't slow down — it grows quickly in the wrong direction.
+In good light, this rapid growth produces densely leafed, colorful, lush trailing vines, which is the plant's main appeal.
+In low light, the same rapid growth produces leggy, sparse, faded stems instead.
+The plant extends its stems quickly in a phototropic search for better light, spacing out leaves across the extended length rather than packing them closely together.
+This stretching shows up in Tradescantia faster than in slower-growing plants because the growth pace means each week's new growth clearly reflects the current light conditions.
+A Tradescantia in low light doesn't slow down; it grows quickly in the wrong direction.
 The rapidity of legginess is actually diagnostic: if the plant was compact last month and is already showing significant stretching, the light change was recent.
-If it has been leggy for months, the low-light position has been ongoing.
+If it has been leggy for months, the low-light position has likely been ongoing that whole time.

 How to Fix It